astegmaier/playground-import-maps/README.md

 2. Renaming the `__bundles_` directory to something else, e.g., `packages`
 3. Running the same code [on github pages](https://astegmaier.github.io/playground-import-maps/), which is deployed to a subfolder.

+## Possible root cause

+I suspect that the problem is in the way that the [sort and normalize scope keys](https://html.spec.whatwg.org/multipage/webappapis.html#sorting-and-normalizing-scopes) spec is implmented.
+That spec notes that:

+> In the above two algorithms, sorting keys and scopes in descending order has the effect of putting "foo/bar/" before "foo/".
+This in turn gives "foo/bar/" a higher priority than "foo/" during module specifier resolution.

+In other words the sorting algorithm is what determines scope priority, which is not correct in this case.

+In looks like chromium's implementation of this algorithm is in [/third_party/blink/renderer/core/script/import_map.cc:242-323](https://chromium.googlesource.com/chromium/src/+blame/refs/heads/main/third_party/blink/renderer/core/script/import_map.cc#242) (i.e. everything that builds the `normalized_scopes_map`)